skip to main content

 12 units (4-4-4) | Second term

 Lecture, laboratory, and project course aimed at understanding visual information processing, in both machines and the mammalian visual system.
 The course will emphasize an interdisciplinary approach aimed at understanding vision at several levels: computational theory, algorithms, psychophysics, and hardware (i.e., neuroanatomy and neurophysiology of the mammalian visual system).
 The course will focus on early vision processes, in particular motion analysis, binocular stereo, brightness, color and texture analysis, visual attention and boundary detection.
 Students will be required to hand in approximately three homework assignments as well as complete one project integrating aspects of mathematical analysis, modeling, physiology, psychophysics, and engineering.
-Given in alternate years; offered 2023-24.
+Given in alternate years; not offered 2024-25.

 Instructors: Meister, Perona, Shimojo